-Two operations are simultaneous if there is a point in time when both operations are ongoing.
-This straightforward definition is important from a systems standpoint.
-It is a bit imprecise, however, since two multicasts could be simultaneous and yet be indistinguishable from sequential multicasts without the use of a global clock.
+since two multicasts could be simultaneous and yet be indistinguishable from sequential multicasts without the use of a global clock.
 We would like to distinguish between cases where all core nodes see evidence consistent with a sequential ordering and cases where there can be no such agreement.
 To this end, we say that two multicasts conflict if there are two nodes that receive the multicasts in different orders.
-In the following the hole that a new node fills is the slot in the surrogate's neighbor table for which there was no available core node to perform the multicast operation.

-Theorem 6.
+THEOREM 6.
 Suppose A inserts.
-When it is done with its multicast, A's table has no holes that can be filled by core nodes.
+When it is done with its multicast.
+A's table has no holes that can be filled by core nodes.
 Further, there are no core nodes with holes that A can fill.
 These statements are true even when other insertions proceed simultaneously.

 This is a proof by induction.
 We order the nodes by when they finish their multicasts.
-By the induction hypothesis, all nodes that have finished before A satisfy the theorem, and we prove the same is true of A. (Note that we are not assuming that there are no ongoing multicasts when A starts its multicast.)
+The we say that all nodes that have finished before A satisfy the theorem, and we prove the same is true of A. (Note that we are not assuming that there are no ongoing multicasts when A starts its multicast.)
 We start by proving a series of lemmas.
 Our first lemma is simple, but important.
 Lemma 3 states that simultaneously inserting nodes cannot interfere with one another's access to core nodes.

-Lemma 3.
+LEMMA 3.
 Nodes in S, the set of core nodes, can be reached by a given multicast even in the presence of ongoing or completed insertions of other nodes.

-Proof.
+PROOF.
 Proof by contradiction.
 Theorem 5 says that all core nodes can reach one another.
-Suppose there is a multicast that misses node $X \in S$ .
-Let B be the node that should have sent the multicast toward X but did not.
-Further, suppose that the prefix B received with the multicast was $\alpha$ .
-If B did not send the multicast toward X (that is, send it to $(\alpha, j)$ where $\alpha \circ j$ is a prefix of X's ID), it must have been because it did not have an $(\alpha, j)$ node in its table.
-However, this is not possible:
+Suppose there is a multicast that misses node $X \in S$.
+Let B be the node that should have sent the multicast towards X but did not.
+Further, suppose that the prefix Breceived with the multicast was α .
+If B did not send the multicast towards X (that is, send it to (α, j) where $\alpha \circ j$ is a prefix of X's ID), it must have been because it did not have a (α, j) node in its table.
+But this is not possible:

 Case 1: B has not yet finished its multicast.
-Since B is supposed to send the multicast to X, we know that B and X share prefix $\alpha$ .
-Further, since we know that X was in the network before B began its multicast, B's multicast consists of nodes with prefix $\alpha$ .
-However, this means that B would only have filled $(\alpha, j)$ entries, so it could not possibly have been contacted with a prefix smaller than $\alpha \circ j$ .
+Since B is supposed to send the multicast to X, we know that B and X share prefix α .
+Further, since we know that X was in the network before B began its multicast, B's multicast consists of nodes with prefix α .

+But this means that B would only have filled (α, j) entries, so it could not possibly have been contacted with a prefix smaller than $\alpha \circ j$.
 Contradiction.

 Case 2: B has finished its multicast and is a core node.
-By Theorem 6, since X is an $(\alpha, j)$ node, B must have such a node in its table.
+By Theorem 6, since X is an (α, j) node, B must have such a node in its table.
 Contradiction.

-Although Theorem 6 uses Lemma 3, Case 2 is not circular: node B was inserted before the point in time that we use it here.
+Although Theorem 6 uses Lemma 3, Case 2 is not circular: Node B was inserted before the point in time that we use it here. \Box

 It remains to deal with the case where two insertions conflict.
 We first introduce the notion of a pinned pointer.
-An $(\alpha, j)$ pointer to node A stored at node X is pinned when there are nodes whose multicasts through $(\alpha, j)$ have arrived at X but have not been acknowledged.
+An (α, j) pointer to node A stored at node X is pinned when there are nodes whose multicasts through (α, j) have arrived at X but have not been acknowledged.